👋

-Hi.
+Hi!
 I’m glad you found me.

 I’m Celia, a writer (of nearly anything and everything) based in New York City.
 I’m currently a reporter for Newsday, where I cover business and development.
 In a not-so-past past life, I was Brick Underground’s senior writer, where I covered the city’s insane housing market.
 If you have questions about commercial or residential real estate, I probably have answers.

 You can also find my work in Hell Gate, The New York Times, Commercial Observer, W42ST, MUBI’s Notebook, Madame Architect and Madison Magazine, to name a few spots.
+I have worked in graphic design, social media management, photography, and book publishing.
+And I occasionally blog about my dreams online.

-If you’re a fellow-journalist interested in commiserating, drop me a line.
 If you want to speak with me about a reporting project, do it!
 I dare you.
 I can be reached by phone or over email.

 I sporadically post my work on Bluesky and X (Twitter).
 Feel free to follow me there as well.